drhayes/drhayes.io/src/notes/projects.md

     - Released at https://github.com/drhayes/beehive.lua
   * Surrender
     - A short game that is entirely a boss fight from an earlier game.
+  * Squeaky.lua
+    - A love2d framework for making games.
+    - Still thinking about how to organize it and what to publish.

 [gr]: /games/gemini-rising